krishdd/AWS-DevOps/ec2-keys/pem-key-recovery_ebs-mount.md

-# ec2-instance - lost pem key recovey: by replacing with working pem key-pair of ec2-user
+# ec2-instance - lost pem key recovey: by replacing with working pem key-pair of ec2-user of another ec2-instance

 1. Create a new key-pair
 or